spencer-shadley/completed-class/21-mern/3-saturday-review/activities/1-review/quiz-with-answers.md

 1. Rendering JSX - `react`, `render`, `tech-knowledge`

-   :question: The \_\_\_ method built in to React returns the JSX that a component should render and must be included in every class component.
+   ❓ The \_\_\_ method built in to React returns the JSX that a component should render and must be included in every class component.

    - setState()
    - render() ✅